Difference Between Gold and Silver Tequila

 The concentration of silver tequila is either 100% agave or a close mix; blue agave spirit is presented in its purest form in silver tequila.
 It is bottled immediately after the distillation, meaning it is not aged or aged only for a small amount of time.

-It is often consumed as a cocktail.
+It is consumed as a cocktail.
 Since the manufacturing and packaging process is not so elaborate, it’s more pocket friendly.

 silver tequila